 If you’re anything like me, you will try anything to help your odds of successful fertilisation, including believing a range of fertility and IVF myths.
-So when I read that cough syrup could make your cervical mucus more “sperm friendly”, or eating Brazil nuts helps your egg quality, or eating pineapple core after an IVF embryo transfer, can help with implantation – you’d find me in the nearest supermarket with basket in hand, loaded with my magic, hope filled goodies.
+So when I read that cough syrup could make your cervical mucus more “sperm-friendly”, or eating Brazil nuts helps your egg quality, or eating pineapple core after an IVF embryo transfer, can help with implantation – you’d find me in the nearest supermarket with a basket in hand, loaded with my magic, hope-filled goodies.

 Fertility myths 1: You have to use the missionary position

 You may have heard you have to use the missionary position if you’ve tried to conceive naturally at any point.
 Healthy sperm are excellent swimmers and are focusing on their goal.
 As long as sperm enter the vagina, they’ll be headed on their way to their destination, no matter what the position.
 It’s best then to just go with the flow, enjoy it and not engineer anything.

 Fertility myths 2: Bed rest can increase your chance of success